farina00/tele.lollo/to.and.fro.md

 <p align="right"><sup><i>Last Updated April 2021</i></sup></p>

-I care about your privacy, that's why
+I care about your privacy, that's why :
 - I don't ask your email
 - I don't track you
 - I don't profile you
-- I don't have Ads
+- I don't sell Ads
 - I don't store cookies on your device
 - I don't run analytics
 - I don't share any information with third parties
 - I don't update this policy that often (but, if I do, I will change the date above)

-    But, let's be perfectly clear on this: we use GitHub Inc to serve this website and GitHub, Inc. (the provider of Internet hosting for this website) may collect User Personal Information from visitors to this website, including logs of visitor IP addresses, to comply with legal obligations, and to maintain the security and integrity of the Website and the Service.
+>    But, let's be perfectly clear on this: we use GitHub Inc to serve this website
+>    and GitHub, Inc. (the provider of Internet hosting for this website)
+>    may collect User Personal Information from visitors to this website,
+>    including logs of visitor IP addresses, to comply with legal obligations,
+>    and to maintain the security and integrity of the Website and the Service.

 ## Contributions

 Any kind of contribution is welcome!
-If you have an idea on how to improve the project create an issue with a detailed description of your idea.
+If you have an idea on how to improve the project create an issue with a description of your idea.
+Thank you.

 ## Author